Vidkun Quisling: Fører of a party in decline

 After the underwhelming election results, Quisling's attitude to negotiation and compromise hardened.
-A final attempt to form a coalition of the right in March 1934 came to nothing, and from late 1933, Quisling's Nasjonal Samling began to carve out its own form of national socialism.
+A final attempt to form a coalition of the right in March 1934 came to nothing, and from late 1933, Quisling's NS began to carve out its own form of national socialism.
 With no leader in Parliament, however, the party struggled to introduce the constitutional reform bill needed to achieve its lofty ambitions.
 When Quisling tried to introduce the bill directly, it was swiftly rejected, and the party went into decline.
 In the summer of 1935, headlines quoted Quisling telling opponents that "heads [would] roll" as soon as he achieved power.
 The threat irreparably damaged the image of his party, and over the following few months several high-ranking members resigned, including Kai Fjell and Quisling's brother Jørgen.